tytydraco/yessleep/out/My_neighbor_perched_himself_on_top_of_a_pine_tree_in_my_backyard_and_never_came_down_The_sheriff_of_our_small_town_did_the_same_only_a_day_later.md

 In a state of detached shock, I moved a shaky hand to my notebook to jot down one last detail I had noticed about Henry.

-Tiny mushrooms had sprouted from his eye sockets, palms and his open mouth.
+Tiny mushrooms had sprouted from his eye sockets, palms, and his open mouth.
 A robin rested on his forehead, nibbling at the growing fungus.

 A wave of primal terror washed over me, and I sprinted from the chair to my front door, pausing as my hand twisted the knob.